-Note: You do not need to install the bloatware Microsoft SDK or ADK, just to create an XML file!
+You do not need to install the bloatware Microsoft SDK or ADK, just to create an XML file!
 There is a much easier way using WAFG+XMLtoE2B!

 , to an XML answer file that is suitable for use with Easy2Boot (or any Windows install, even if you are not using E2B).
-If you find the WAFG website useful, please make a donation using the link on their site.
+If you find the WAFG website useful, please make a donation to them using the Contact link

 makes creating automated, fully unattended answer files really easy!

-If you have donated £10 or more (or have helped with the development of E2B), please contact me for a licence file
+£10 or more (or have helped with the development of E2B or have bought 3 or more eBooks), please contact me for a licence file

-to make XMLtoE2B fully functional.

-Or, you can edit the XML file manually by following my blog post here.
+to make XMLtoE2B fully functional - or you can edit your XML file manually by following my blog post here.

-Fill in the web form and then save to an XML file (you can change the Product Key, ComputerName and disk configuration, etc. later)
+Fill in the web form and then save to an XML file (you can change the Product Key, ComputerName and disk configuration, etc. later).